 In this case, leaves may be pale (sometimes grayish) or wilted, despite regular fertilizer and watering.
 Maybe the plant growth has slowed down and/or flowering has ceased.
 In severe cases, the leaves may be misshapen.

-To detect root mealy bugs in a well-established bonsai, gently lift it out of its container and look at the sides and bottom of the root mass.
+To detect root mealy bugs in a well-established bonsai, gently lift the tree out of its container and look at the sides and bottom of the root mass.
 Many times you need to search no further.

 Although they occur throughout the roots, they are most obvious along the edges.
 They can also appear on the inside walls of the container and sometimes even underneath the pot.
 Also, while pulling weeds, observe any soil that may come up with the weed roots.

 Spraying chemicals or even repotting is often not sufficient to eliminate them!

 The Answer: Bayer Advanced 12 month Tree & Shrub Protect and Feed.
 I immediately sprinkled the granules on the affected bonsai plant.
 It also comes in liquid form.
 I rarely recommend chemicals, however Bayer Advanced is well worth the price.